Home > Frequently Asked Questions

 Where do I live when I study abroad-away?

 Your residence abroad will depend on where you choose to study.
-Most students reside in residence halls or student apartments while others choose to stay with a host family.
+Students reside in residence halls or student apartments.

 What kinds of classes can I take abroad-away?